Recent Posts

 We use the following github resources:

-Combining the two software libraries required some tweaking, and we will publish the sketch as soon as the previously mention application note is finished.
+Combining the two software libraries required some tweaking, and we will publish the sketch as soon as the previously mentioned application note is finished.

 Last, but not least...

-Please be aware that the above-presented solution does not represent a fully functional CAN Bus to USB gateway.
+Please note that the above-presented solution does not represent a fully functional CAN Bus to USB gateway.
 This would require some additional programming.
 However, we have demonstrated the basic building blocks that will allow you to write your application.

 Also, the hardware operates within a limited temperature range of 0 to 50C (32 to 122F), which is suitable for use under laboratory or office conditions but not necessarily in harsh environments such as offroad vehicles.